-On Thursday, July 23, San Francisco for Democracy cohosted a program on the upcoming mayor's race.
-The panel, put together by the S F Progressive Democrats, was largely devoted to possible wins for progressives in this election.
-Panelists included Tim Redmond of 48hills.org, housing activist Tommi Avicolli Mecca, and mayoral candidates Amy Farrah Weiss and Francisco Herrera.
-Video is available here.
+On Thursday, July 23, San Francisco for Democracy cohosted a discussion program on the upcoming mayor's race.
+The panel, put together by the S F Progressive Democrats, and moderated by KALW's Rose Aguilar, was largely devoted to possible wins for progressives in this election.
+Panelists included Tim Redmond of 48hills.org, housing activist Tommi Avicolli Mecca, and mayoral candidates Amy Farah Weiss and Francisco Herrera.
+You can watch the video here.

 San Francisco for Democracy kicked off its annual officer election meeting with a long-overdue discussion of the Trans Pacific Partnership featuring Daily Kos Activism Director Paul Hogarth and Charlie Furman of Fight for the Future.

 Hogarth characterizes TPP as “NAFTA on steroids,” as it will affect a full 40% of the world's GDP.
 Like most of these corporate sponsored trade agreements, it will be mostly bad news for workers, the environment, and consumer protections, as it provides for the overruling of domestic laws that restrain trade in any way.
 And of course, the whole thing is shrouded in secrecy – what little we know about it comes from WikiLeaks.
 If TPP is supposed to be a good thing, why aren't we allowed to know anything about it?

 Join DFA members and other progressives from the San Francisco Bay Area for a day-long retreat on Saturday, April 11, as we share our vision for America: a fair and equal society where everyone has a chance for a safe, financially secure future.